cuthbertLab/emmsap/README.md

 you should definitely consult a lawyer.
 That's not what EMMSAP is for.

-The Code for EMMSAP (everything not in the xmldata) folder is released under the BSD 3-clause license without (to the best of my knowledge) any Fair Use encumberances.
+The Code for EMMSAP (everything not in the xmldata) folder is released under the BSD 3-clause license without (to the best of my knowledge) any Fair Use encumbrances.

 The data and software are designed for teams that consist both of programmers and musicologists to use.
 If your team has never worked with both large data models **and** music and need help from the "EMMSAP Team" (=Myke Cuthbert) to get your group set up with the project, please contact us, but expect to pay consulting rates and (to cut down on your costs) already have someone on your side who has worked with computer music data before.  :-)

 ## Citation